MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Order confirmation.md

 10. In the property panel of the order confirmation module, add Heading “Order confirmation”

-11. In the property panel of the order confirmation module, configure the Back to Shopping link to redirect to Home page

-12. Below the Order confirmation module, add Recommendations – New, Best Selling.
+11. Below the Order confirmation module, add Recommendations – New, Best Selling.

-13. Save and preview.
+12. Save and preview.

-14. Check-in and Publish
+13. Check-in and Publish

-15. Any other marketing module can be added to this page if needed.
+14. Any other marketing module can be added to this page if needed.